 those commands have been headquartered on Rock Island Arsenal.

 Brig.
-Gen. Richard B. Dix serves as the commanding general of the JMC.
+Gen. Gavin J. Gardner currently serves as the Commander for the JMC.
 The

 headquarters on Rock Island Arsenal is responsible for munitions production